Neev1108/Single-Cell-Pipeline/README.md

 ### 1c Cellranger mkref

 Use Cell Ranger _mkref_ to create a reference transcriptome from a GTF file and a whole genome fasta file.
+If GeneLab already has an Ensembl RNAseq reference transcriptome for this organism, use those files.

 A SLURM script for running this command is here: /Single-Cell-Pipeline/Scripts/make_reference.slurm